 The employees and directors of HRNSW face increasing expectations from the industry for greater accountability regarding our use of resources and the outcomes that we achieve.
 To operate effectively HRNSW needs to maintain the confidence of the industry and broader community.
 At the same time modern workplace standards demand greater customer focus, better risk management and increased emphasis on individual responsibility.
-This requires high levels of accountability and fairness, as well as care and skill in using industry assets and resources.
+This requires highlevels of accountability and fairness, as well as due care and skill in utilising industry assets and resources.

-In this environment reliance on rules and procedures is not enough and deciding on the 'right thing to do' sometimes requires difficult and delicate judgements.
-The HRNSW Code of Conduct for Staff and Members has been designed as a guide to help each of us resolve ethical issues in going about the business of administering the harness racing industry.
+In this environment, reliance on rules and procedures is not enough and deciding on the 'right thing to do' sometimes requires difficult and delicate judgements.
+The Code has been designed as a guide to help each of us resolve ethical issues in going about the business of administering harness racing in New South Wales.

-The Code of Conduct is based upon the principle that behaving ethically is central to achieving HRNSW's purpose and supporting its values which involve commitments to customers, business partners, stakeholders and the community.
+The Code is based upon the principle that behaving ethically is central to achieving HRNSW'spurpose and supporting its values which involve commitment to customers, business partners, stakeholders, and the community.
 It is imperative that we all ensure that the highest standards of integrity underpin everything that we do.
-Indeed HRNSW's reputation depends upon the conduct of all officers in carrying out their duties.
+HRNSW's reputation depends upon the conduct of all officers in carrying out their duties ethically.
 For this reason, this Code should not be interpreted in a legalistic manner.
-HRNSW expects staff and members to have regard to the underlying intention of the Code in promoting ethical and respectful conduct.
+HRNSW expects staff and members to have regard to the underlying intention and spirit of the Code in promoting ethical and respectful conduct.

-The Code has strong links to customer service, professionalism and good management practice.
-Its purpose is to provide common guiding principles and standards of conduct for all officers which will protect and enhance HRNSW's public image and business reputation.
-As well as helping each of us in our duties the Code is a public statement of how we conduct our business and how we treat our customers, business partners and colleagues.
+The Code has strong links to customer service, professionalism, and good management practice.
+Its purpose is to provide uniform guiding principles and standards of conduct for all officers which will protect and enhance HRNSW's public image and business reputation.
+As well as helping each of us in our duties, the Code is a public statement of how we conduct our business and how we treat our customers, business partners and colleagues.

-The Code covers a range of issues which we all may face in our work and addresses the most appropriate procedures to follow.
-When applying the Code to particular circumstances we are expected to follow its spirit and intent as much as its explicit provisions.
+The Code covers a range of issues which we all may face in our work and addresses the appropriate procedures to follow.
+When applying the Code, in each circumstance we are expected to follow its spirit and intent as much as its explicit provisions.

-The Code of Conduct is part of HRNSW's official policy.
-Without exception, all employees and members are required to adhere to the standards of conduct which it outlines.
-We must all ensure that the highest standards of integrity underpin everything that we do.
+This Code is part of HRNSW's official policy.
+Without exception, all employees, and members are required to adhere to the standards of conduct which it outlines.
+We must all ensure that in applying the Code the highest standards of integrity underpin everything that we do.